hexlo/terraria-server-docker/README.md

  *Note: the description and possible values of these variables are described in a table below*

 ### **Important!**

-The variable `world` will always take precedence over the variable `worldname`.
+The variable `worldname` variable has been deprecated.
+The world name is now derived from the world file name`world`.
+You can still use `worldname` in the creation of a world, but the `world` variable will always take precedence.

 <ins> 2.
 Manually create a world: </ins>

-You can create a new world or select different world served by a container by attaching to it.
+You can create a new world or select different world served by a container by attaching to it if you prefer.
 `docker attach <container-name>`
 - press enter
 - Go through the options